 Crocodiles in the Wild in a wetland wilderness

 The Mary River is famous for its abundant wildlife including some of the largest crocodiles in the world.
 These tough reptiles have outlived the dinosaurs.
 The Freshwater Crocodile is reclusive and will usually flee from humans.
 On the other hand the Estuarine (Saltwater) Crocodile can be an unpredictable and dangerous creature.
 Both are magnificent and regal animal and, if treated with respect, they can be seen at very close quarters.
 This morning we can see crocodiles in their natural environment as we travel in a specially constructed boat to view them – and lots of other wildlife – on the Mary River.
 With luck you will see numerous large Saltwater Crocodiles and some smaller Freshwater Crocodiles.
-You’ll also see an unbelievable variety of birds including White-bellied Sea Eagles - the Mary River is famed for its abundance of this raptor which is often seen nesting beside the waterways.
-Lunch will be a picnic on high land overlooking the vast Mary River catchment.
-Late today we head as far north as we can go where the mighty Mary River becomes a vast floodplain 15 kilometres from the sea.
+You’ll also see an unbelievable variety of birds including White-bellied Sea Eagles - the Mary River is famed for its abundance of this raptor which may be seen nesting beside the waterways.
+Lunch will be a picnic on high land overlooking the huge Mary River catchment.
+Late today we head as far north as we can go where the Mary River becomes a vast delta and floodplain 15 kilometres from the sea.
 In this remote location - surrounded by wildlife of all kinds - we enjoy our final sunset looking out over the waters of the Mary River.
 Huge Saltwater crocodiles often swim lazily (and safely) nearby.
 As the night rises we head back to the Lodge for dinner.